 Can Dogs Experience Allergies?

 Dogs often scratch, chew, and paw at ears & and legs when they’re itchy.
 There could be so many reasons why your pup is struggling with this.
-You should make an appointment with the vet to get a professional opinion, as there are treatment options available, and it might just be all the stress of moving house!
+You should make an appointment with the vet for a professional opinion, as treatment options are available, and it is all the stress of moving house!

 Your pet may have allergies, so you should have them checked out by your vet.
-There are a variety of tests available for your Dog to find out what their allergies are.
+Various tests are available for your Dog to determine their allergies.
 If you’re unsure exactly what causes your Dog’s reaction, you should talk with your vet about other options.